The Snow Brigade Takes on the Secret Heated Driveway Fortress

 “Um Sergeant Burr, sir?” one timid private stepped forward.

 “Uh, yes sir, I uh, I heard that some of these places are installing heated driveways that pretty much vaporize entire battalions of snowflakes like us.
 How do we know they don’t have any weapons of mass melting down there?”

-“Um, yes sir,” the snowflake sheepishly resigned before slipping back into rank.
+“Yeah-yes sir,” the snowflake sheepishly resigned and slipped back into rank.

 “Dude,” the soldier next to him muttered.
 “Ya just gotta think positive man.
-Like, imagine the driveway down there is totally cold and frozen, man.
-It’s just a frigid slab of cement waiting for us icy dudes to drift on down and cover up.
+Like, imagine the driveway down there is totally chill, man.
+It’s just a frigid slab of cement waiting for us icy-cool dudes to drift on down and cover up.
 Positive thinking man, positive thinking.
 Believe it will be ice cold and it will be ice cold.”

-“Uh yeah, sure,” the private said with a raised eyebrow while distancing himself from the soldier.
+“Well okay, sure,” the wary private said with a raised eyebrow, while distancing himself from the soldier.